Brunch & Batter

 Notes

-Serving size- This salad can make enough for 2 as a large meal, or 4-6 as a side salad.
-Feel free to double the recipe.
+• This salad makes enough for 2 as a large meal, or 4-6 as a side salad.
+Feel free to double the recipe for a larger crowd.

 Nutrition*